Shahalt1/100dayscoding/100 days of coding/day logs/day1/day1.md

 ---

-For more details on the challenge and how to participate, visit the [Challenge Repository](https://github.com/your-repository-link).
+For more details on the challenge and how to participate, visit the [Challenge Repository](https://github.com/Shahalt1/100dayscoding).

 Can't solve this problem.
-Then try the following [hints](hint.md)
+Then try these following [hints](hint.md)